ualib/agda-algebras/appendix_lean_basics.rst

 To gain some familiarity with function extensionality in Lean, we will dissect the `funext.lean <https://github.com/leanprover/lean/blob/master/library/init/funext.lean>`_ program of the `Lean Standard Library`_, including the proof of the ``funext`` theorem, which states that function extensionality *is* equality of functions in Lean; in other words, two functions are equal iff they are :term:`Leibniz equal` (i.e., they give the same output for each input).

-To do this requires that we understand *quotients* and *setoids*---two concepts that we cover in the next chapter---so we postpone our dissection of the ``funext`` program until :numref:`proof-of-funext`.
+To do this requires that we understand *quotients* and *setoids*---two concepts that we cover in the next chapter---so we postpone our dissection of the ``funext`` program until the :ref:`appendix section on extensionality <proof-of-funext>`.

 .. index:: ! characteristic function, ! extensional equality (of sets)
 .. index:: quotient